 In accordance with the U.S. Department of Education, Office of Postsecondary Education, and Section 18004(e) of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), the following information is provided to the public for reporting purposes and will be updated every 45 days after the initial 30-day report from the date HSC received its allocation.

-- This statement acknowledges that the University of North Texas Health Science Center signed and returned a Certification and Agreement to the Department of Education, and assures that the HSC has used, or intends to use, no less than 50% of the funds received under Section 18004 (a) (1) of the CARES Act to provide Emergency Financial Aid Grants to students.
+- This statement acknowledges that the University of North Texas Health Science Center (UNTHSC) signed and returned a Certification and Agreement on April 29, 2020, to the Department of Education, and assures that the HSC will use no less than 50% of the funds received under Section 18004 (a) (1) of the CARES Act to provide Emergency Financial Aid Grants to students.

 - The estimated total number of students at the HSC eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and thus eligible to receive Student Emergency Aid Grants to students under Section 18004(a)(1) of the CARES Act is 1,750.